 Way to go!
 You have committed to embarking upon an educational journey that will stretch you academically and personally.
-When I was a student to receive my doctor of philosophy at OGS I was very excited to learn in a different way.
-The English-American blend of learning pushed me to think in broader domains that the traditional categories I was used to.
+When I was a student to receive my Doctor of Philosophy at OGS, I was very excited to learn in a different way.
+The English American blend of learning pushed me to think in broader domains than the traditional categories I was used to.

-Omega Graduate School is a great academic institution for adult learners and working professionals who have an appetite to do graduate level research in a safe and supported environment.
+Omega Graduate School is a great academic institution for adult learners and working professionals who have an appetite to do graduate-level research in a safe and supported environment.

-As your chancellor, I am cheering you on and praying for your success as you journey toward your next degree and embrace a life of continued learning.
+As your Chancellor, I am cheering you on and praying for your success as you journey toward your next degree and embrace a life of continued learning.